 6 We live in an amazing world.
 Yes, it's a living planet, which sometimes bursts into frightening destructive power, but its resources are immense-and it is just beautiful!
-In lockdown people have been finding just what beautiful places there are in Liberton, and what wonderful views.
-Many of the pictures on these sheets are taken near here.
+There are many beautiful places in Liberton, and most of the pictures on these sheets are taken near here.
 This planet is a great, God-filled gift ours to care for.
 We can call it "home".
 What a blessing!
 What a responsibility!
 We know that our planet is being damaged by our lifestyle-things need to change.
 We know that everybody is not well fed and sheltered.
-COP 26 takes place in Glasgow in November, and it's vital that the nations unite in action to produce real change.
-It's easy to think we can't make a difference, but the responsibility falls on each of us to change the way we live, to support aid agencies in their campaigns, to pray for meaningful decisions at COP 26, to pray for change.
+It is vital that the nations unite in action to produce real change although we know from COP 26 last November that this is not straightforward.
+It's easy to think we can't make a difference, but the responsibility falls on each of us to change the way we live, to support aid agencies in their campaigns, to pray for the leaders of the nations, to pray for change.
 Are you doing all you can?
+Liberton Kirk now has an ECO Champion-do you read what she has to say in the magazine?
 You might like to pray this prayer:

 Thank you, God, for the wonderful world you created as our home help us to play our part in caring for it and looking after its resources help all its people to be united in their care for each other.
-Please guide the leaders of the nations in their decisions at COP 26 in November.
+Please guide the leaders of the nations to keep promises made at COP 26.
 "You made him (man, mankind) ruler over the works of your hands; you put everything under his feet." (found in the Bible at Psalm 8, verse 6) Station 7 is behind the cairn on your right